0xsequence/sequence-unreal/Plugins/SequencePlugin/README.md

 ## Credentials

-Before you can use this plugin, you need to acquire the following credentials from Sequence:
+Before you can use this plugin, you need to acquire the following credentials from [Sequence](https://sequence.xyz/builder)

 - `WaaSTenantKey`
 - `ProjectAccessKey`

-You can then add these credentials in the **[Config.h]** file under `SequencePlugin/PluginConfig/Config.h`.
+You can then add these credentials in the **[SequenceConfig.ini]** file under [YourProject]/Config/SequenceConfig.ini

 ## Security

-You must provide a 32 character encryption key in `SequencePlugin/PluginConfig/Config.h` contained within the following struct value **[FEncryptorConfig::Key]**
+You must provide a 32 character encryption key in the **[SequenceConfig.ini]** file under [YourProject]/Config/SequenceConfig.ini under the config variable `FallbackEncryptionKey`

 In order to prevent tampering with data you must encrypt your packaged project using Unreals packaging settings You can refer to [these docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/packaging-unreal-engine-projects?application_version=5.3)